jonfernq/Learning/COBOL/COBOLMentalMap/README.md

 2.8.
 PRACTICE PROGRAM 1: INTERACTIVE PROCESSING
 2.9.
 PRACTICE PROGRAM 2: BATCH PROCESSING
 2.10.
 REVIEW QUESTIONS
 2.11.
-PROGRAMMING ASSIGNMENTS
+PROGRAMMING AS- SIGNMENT- S

 3. The DATA DIVISION

 3.1.
 SYSTEMS DESIGN CONSIDERATIONS
-3.1.1.
-The Relationship Between a Business Information System and its Programs 3.1.2.
+- 3.1.1.
+The Relationship Between a Business Information System and its Programs
+- 3.1.2.
 Interactive and Batch Processing
-3.1.3.
+- 3.1.3.
 Designing Input for Applications Using Batch Processing

 3.2.
 FORMING DATA-NAMES
-3.2.1.
+- 3.2.1.
 Rules
-3.2.2.
+- 3.2.2.
 Guidelines
-3.2.2.1.
+- 3.2.2.1.
 Use Meaningful Data-Names
-3.2.2.2.
+- 3.2.2.2.
 Use Prefixes or Suffixes in Data-Names Where Appropriate

 3.3.
 THE FILE SECTION OF THE DATA DIVISION
-3.3.1.
+- 3.3.1.
 An Overview
-3.3.2.
+- 3.3.2.
 File Description Entries
-3.3.2.1.
+- 3.3.2.1.
 LABEL RECORD(S) Clause—(Optional for COBOL 85, Required for COBOL 74, Eliminated from COBOL 2008)
-3.3.2.2.
+- 3.3.2.2.
 RECORD CONTAINS Clause—(Optional)
-3.3.2.3.
+- 3.3.2.3.
 BLOCK CONTAINS Clause—(Optional)
-3.3.3.
+- 3.3.3.
 SELF-TEST
-3.3.4.
+- 3.3.4.
 Record Description Entries
-3.3.4.1.
+- 3.3.4.1.
 Defining a Record
-3.3.4.2.
+- 3.3.4.2.
 Level Numbers
-3.3.4.3.
-Fields May Be Defined as Either Elementary or Group Items 3.3.5.
+- 3.3.4.3.
+Fields May Be Defined as Either Elementary or Group Items
+- 3.3.5.
 SELF-TEST
-3.3.5.1.
+- 3.3.5.1.
 PICTURE (PIC) Clauses
-3.3.5.1.1.
+- 3.3.5.1.1.
 Types of Data Fields
-3.3.5.1.2.
+- 3.3.5.1.2.
 Size of Data Fields
-3.3.5.1.3.
+- 3.3.5.1.3.
 Format of PIC Clauses
-3.3.5.2.
-Allotting Space for Unused Areas in Record Description Entries 3.3.5.3.
-The Use of the Implied Decimal Point in PIC Clauses 3.3.5.4.
+- 3.3.5.2.
+Allotting Space for Unused Areas in Record Description Entries
+- 3.3.5.3.
+The Use of the Implied Decimal Point in PIC Clauses
+- 3.3.5.4.
 Interactive Processing
-3.3.5.5.
-Summary of Record Description Entries
+- 3.3.5.5.
+Summary of Record Description Entrie- - - - - - - - - s

 3.4.
 TYPES OF DATA
 3.4.1.
 Variable and Constant Data